wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - Use bold headings for major categories (e.g., "Component Status", "Development Infrastructure", "System Status")
 - Provide a concise snapshot of where each aspect of the project stands
 - Focus on the current state, not how it got there (that belongs in Accomplishments)
-- **Repository Status:** Only include details about Git status (uncommitted changes, branch status relative to remote) if the working tree is *not* clean or *not* up-to-date with the remote origin.
-If clean and up-to-date, this subsection can be omitted.
+- **Repository Status:**
+  - ONLY include this subsection if `git status` shows uncommitted changes OR the branch is not up-to-date with its remote.
+  - **CRITICAL: If `git status` reports the working tree is clean AND the branch is up-to-date, YOU MUST OMIT the ENTIRE "Repository Status" subsection (including its heading).**
+  - If included, detail uncommitted changes and branch status relative to remote.
 - Highlight what's working and what's pending
 - Keep descriptions brief and clear
 - Ensure consistency between themes in Accomplishments and Current State when possible